Southampton Town Issues State of Emergency Amid Wildfire Threat

 The conditions fueling the declaration include prolonged drought, intense wind conditions, and dry vegetation exacerbated by Southern Pine Beetle infestations, which have increased fuel for potential fires across woodland areas.

-The National Weather Service has also issued a Red Flag Warning across Long Island due to the severe fire risk and forecasting sustained dry conditions until at least Sunday evening.
+The National Weather Service also issued a Red Flag Warning on Friday across Long Island due to the severe fire risk and forecasting sustained dry conditions, which is still in effect.